-The LLM in Compliance and Regulation enables students to gain exposure to the laws, regulatory codes, industry practices, policies and other considerations that affect the compliance task.
+The LLM in Compliance and Regulation enables students to gain exposure to the laws, regulatory codes, industry practices, regulator expectations and other considerations that affect the compliance task.

-The programme recognizes that the knowledge accumulated might help students in their future development by building students' understanding and expertise of an area of increasing complexity, and an awareness of the commercial, policy, technological and other factors that may affect compliance and regulation in the future.
+The programme builds students' understanding and expertise of an area of increasing complexity, and develops a more complete awareness of the commercial, policy, technological and other factors that affect compliance and regulation now and in the future.

 Mode of Attendance